• Skip to main content

 You might also consider this easy Grilled Ranch Chicken.

-Or if you prefer it sauce-y, try this super easy and bold Honey Chipotle Sauce.
+Or if you prefer it sauce-y, try this super easy and bold Honey Chipotle Sauce or this bright and vibrant Chimichurri Sauce with jalapeno.

 • 1 tablespoon garlic powder